Mad Money host Jim Cramer looks at Palo Alto Networks' big jump in the market today.» Read More

 You say the name of a stock, and Mad Money's Jim Cramer tells you whether to buy or sell.

-The Fast Money guys share their final trades of the day.
+The Fast Money traders share their final trades of the day, including discount brokers.